exploratory-io/book/faq.md

 ## Can I change my username?

 We are not currently supporting it, but we will in future releases.
 If you need it to be changed now, please contact support@exploratory.io, we can manually change it at the server for you.

+## Can I change the location of the repository?

+Yes.
+Here's an [instruction](https://docs.exploratory.io/howto/set_exploratory_home.html) on how to do that.